FaeInterestingWorld/.github/profile/README.md

 This may increase security in the short term, which most people may like, but can also cause long term harm such as citizens internalizing that being curious, not-conformist or asking questions as being bad.
 This could cause the lose of our ability to innovate and the ability to meet the challenges of the future.

+## A word on popularity

+It is understandable that the IWH and Fae Initiative may not be the most popular choices as humans tend to prefer having full control rather than trusting other entities.

+In these cases, the Fae Initiative may be seen as a last resort in the event we encounter an issue that is beyond our ability to solve (powerful AI systems that are accidentally or intentionally used by other humans to cause harm).

 ## Choice of 3 worlds

 If a Friendly I-AGIs becomes possible in the next few decades, humans will have the choice of 3 worlds.
 There is no wrong answer and many humans spend many years choosing and switching between these worlds.